timspro/server/README.md

 ### Serve Folder

 ```
-neptune-server --frontend dist --port 4000
+server --frontend dist --port 4000
 ```

 ## Environment Variables

-neptune-server does not make use of environment variables directly but code executed via the routes folder can make use of them.
+server does not make use of environment variables directly but code executed via the routes folder can make use of them.